Winter in Barcelona is a fantastic escape, as you’ll find yourself wandering through the streets under the glow of festive lights.

 Where to Stay

-To be near the festivities around Pla de la Seu, I recommend staying in this area which is the Gothic Quarter.
+Stay in the Gothic Quarter to be near the festivities around Pla de la Seu.
 Hotel Catalonia Catedral is a good choice in this district.
 It gets excellent reviews and great views from its rooftop pool area.

 Recommended Tours

-You might also want to take a food tour to discover Barcelona’s incredible tapas scene.
-There are many food tours in Barcelona, but this tour focuses on tapas, and it’s one of the best-rated tours in the city.
+You might also want to take a food tour to discover Barcelona’s incredible food scene.
+There are many to choose from, but this one focuses on tapas, and it’s one of the best-rated tours in the city.

 Local Specialties

-Neules: These are light, crispy wafers usually served at Christmas.
-Neules are often enjoyed with a glass of cava, the local sparkling wine.
+- Neules: Light, crispy wafers usually enjoyed with a glass of cava, the local sparkling wine.

-Canelons (Cannelloni): A popular dish during Boxing Day, canelons consist of pasta tubes filled with leftover meat from Christmas Day.
-They are baked in the oven with a creamy béchamel sauce.
+- Canelons (Cannelloni): A popular dish on Boxing Day, canelons consist of pasta tubes filled with leftover meat and baked in the oven with a béchamel sauce.

-Cava: Not to be confused with champagne, Cava is Catalonia’s own sparkling wine.
+- Cava: Catalonia’s own sparkling wine.
 It’s delicious.
 A great place to try it is at one of the city’s cava bars.
 Can Paixano is one of the most famous but there are many others.

-Tronc de Nadal (Christmas Log Cake): A sponge cake rolled to look like a log, often covered in chocolate and decorated with small, edible festive decorations.
+- Tronc de Nadal (Log Cake): A sponge cake rolled to look like a log, often covered in chocolate and decorated with small, edible festive decorations.

 What to Buy

-Ceramic Figurines: Especially in the Gothic Quarter, stalls and shops focus on ceramic items including the famous ‘caganer,’ a traditional Catalan figurine depicted in the act of defecation.
+- Caganer: Stalls and shops sell the ceramic ‘caganer,’ a traditional Catalan figurine depicted in the act of defecation.
 These figurines are placed in nativity scenes for good luck.

-Espardenyes (Traditional Catalan Shoes): These are flat canvas shoes adorned with ribbon.
+- Espardenyes (Traditional Catalan Shoes): These are flat canvas shoes adorned with ribbon.
 They are part of the traditional Catalan costume but also serve as practical summer shoes.
 These are very popular and great value.
+I regret not picking up a few when I was there.

-Saffron and Spices: Several vendors focus on high-quality saffron, along with other spices commonly used in Catalan and Spanish cuisine.
+- Saffron and Spices: A market vendor specialises in high-quality saffron and other spices commonly used in Catalan and Spanish cuisine.
 They are typically sold in small, ornate tins or jars.

-Eco-friendly Hotels: When booking a place to stay, select a hotel that runs on renewable energy sources like solar or wind power.
+- Eco-friendly Hotels: When booking a place to stay, select a hotel that runs on renewable energy sources.

-Reduce Food Waste: As tempting as it is to try everything at the Christmas markets, consider sharing dishes with your travel companions to avoid food waste.
-Barcelona’s markets often sell small portions, making it practical to share.
+- Reduce Food Waste: As tempting as it is to try everything at the markets, consider sharing dishes with your travel companions to avoid food waste.

-Ethical Consumption: As you browse through the shops and stalls, focus on buying only what you truly need or can use.
-Barcelona is known for its handcrafted goods, so if you buy gifts, go for ones that are made locally and sustainably.
+- Ethical Consumption: As you browse through the shops and stalls, focus on buying only what you truly need or can use.

 —